-The Michigan ACE Women’s Network presented its Distinguished Woman Leadership Awards to two people at the annual conference, which was held June 6-7 in Lansing.
+The Michigan ACE Women’s Network will present its Distinguished Woman Leadership Awards to two people at the annual conference, set for June 5-6 in Lansing.

 This award honors Michigan women who have distinguished themselves by providing outstanding leadership to women in their institutions, in their profession and in society at large.
 It recognizes groundbreaking work on behalf of women that is outside the scope of the nominee’s formal faculty or staff responsibilities.
 Honorees have distinguished themselves as advocates for women and catalysts for change.